 The key numbers to keep in your head are 23kg and 32kg.
 Twenty‑three kilos (50lb) is the standard economy checked‑bag limit.
 Thirty‑two kilos (70lb) is the predominant global safety ceiling for anything a baggage handler is allowed to lift.
 Different airlines have different weight limits, as well as size restrictions that can give way to check-in migraines if you aren't fully prepared.

-If you don't already have a bike box or bag, read our guide to the best bike travel case to help ensure you have the best kit on your side in weight, dimension and protection terms.
+If you don't already have a bike box or bag, read our guide to the best bike travel cases to help ensure you have the best kit on your side in weight, dimension and protection terms.

 Below, we assess the main airlines in North America, Europe and Australia/Oceania on two axes that actually matter to cyclists: total trip cost and weight policy.